10 Types of Mental Imagery You Can Experience and Learn to Use

 Vividness

 Definition: The degree of clarity of the image, whether it is fuzzy or clear and unambiguous.
-Many people start with imagery being vague.
-And then, through practice, the mental imagery becomes more vivid.

-Ten Types of Imagery
+Harnessing Your Imagination: Ten Types of Mental Imagery

 Imagery-Sleep_Waking_Cycle